-We love top-notch cocktails and extravagant pop-ups as much as the next person (see our guide to the 500 best things to do in London if you’ve got some cash on hand!) but if your bank account is feeling the pinch, Secret London is here to lend a hand.
+We love extravagant pop-ups as much as the next person (see our guide to the 500 best things to do in London if you’ve got some cash on hand!) but if your bank account is feeling the pinch, Secret London is here to lend a hand.
 We’ve put together an all-singing, all-dancing roundup of free things to do in London, and it’s a humdinger of a list (if we do say so ourselves).

 Free museums in London

 Yep, there are lots of free museums in London to visit for a cultural fix.
 Ancient art, fascinating objects, and even an 82-foot blue whale skeleton can be found in the capital’s array of museums, with hours and hours of fun to be had.

 16. RAF Museum